 Here are quotes from women who discovered through their dreams that they are pregnant, or about to be.
 Some are paraphrased for readability:

 - “I had a lot of dreams about the sex of the baby and they were right.”

 - “I dreamed I had a son, then two weeks later found out I was pregnant.”

 - “I had a dream I had a girl, and three days later was the first day of my missed period.”
 (The dreamer was pregnant and delivered a baby girl.)

 - “The night I got pregnant I had a dream I was pregnant and had to tell my mom, my cousin, and my boyfriend (the father).”

 - “Before I found out I was preggo, I started dreaming every night of being preggo or giving birth.”

 - “I found out about both of my pregnancies through dreams.
 My first (pregnancy), I was eight weeks along and not paying attention to my body or cycles because they were so irregular to begin with.
 That time I had a dream about a sonogram with a baby on the screen.
 Then with my current pregnancy I had a dream with a positive home pregnancy test.”

 - “I had a dream I was pregnant with triplets.
 Sure enough, a few months later I was pregnant with triplets.
 They’re five months old now.
 Crazy stuff!”

 Dreams tell stories many different ways.
-While often symbolic in meaning, pregnancy dreams can also be literal.
-There are certain symbols — seeds, for example – that are known to appear in dreams indicating the dreamer is, or about to be, pregnant.
+While often symbolic in meaning, pregnancy dreams can be literal.
+There are certain symbols — seeds and young animals, for example — which are known to appear in dreams indicating the dreamer is, or is about to be, pregnant.